mhanberg/blog/_posts/2023-11-07-ergonomic-remote-development.md

 I sign my `git` commits using the [1Password](https://1password.com/) SSH agent.
 This allows me to use an SSH key (instead of a GPG key) and to authorize the usage of the key with Touch ID on my Mac.

-As you can imagine, when I went commit my first code on my new PC, I thought I had found a utter road block that would stop this new workflow from continuing.
+As you can imagine, when I went commit my first code on my new PC, I thought I had found a roadblock kill this new workflow.

 Luckily, you can actually _forward_ your SSH agent when you make and SSH connection.
 This is typically for when you are machine hopping and have to `ssh` to a remote machine from inside an `ssh` connection, so that you don't have to install your keys on your local computer and the first remote computer.